Sunday, February 1, 2026

 Here’s to an innovative, data‑driven 2026 and beyond for rural Texas! 🌟

-Finally, I'm pasting here the promised details on the program--the sort of call for applications:
+Finally, I'm pasting here the details on the program (as promised above), which is essentially the call for applications:

 Program Structure